Brick Calculator

 No construction site is perfect, and a bit of material waste is normal.
 When planning your brickwork, don’t stop at just the wall area and brick size, always add about 5–10% extra bricks.
 It helps cover small losses and breakages on-site.
 Otherwise, you might end up short later, costing you extra time and money.

-Mortar Calculation, Calculate Sand and Cement for Brick/BLock Work
+Mortar Calculation, Calculate Sand and Cement for Brick/Block Work

 Mortar mix ratio is a ratio in which the cement and sand is mixed up to make mortar.
 It is written in n:m format, where the first number shows units of cement used and the second shows units of sand used in the mortar.
 For example, a 1:3 mix ratio means that to make mortar, 1 unit of cement is used against every 3 units of sand.
 A unit can be anything, like a bucket, shovel, or wheelbarrow.

-1:3 is a rich, strong mix (contains more cement).
+Rich, strong mix (contains more cement).
 It’s used for load-bearing brickwork, foundations, and retaining walls.
 It is not easy to work with and costly but has excellent strength.

-1:4 is a general-purpose mix, used for standard brick walls (internal or external) and most block work.
+General-purpose mix, used for standard brick walls (internal or external) and most block work.
 It has balanced strength and workability.
 This is the most commonly used ratio for general masonry work.

-1:5 is a moderate mix, used for internal non-load-bearing walls, partition walls, and general work in mild exposure conditions.
+Moderate mix, used for internal non-load-bearing walls, partition walls, and general work in mild exposure conditions.
 It’s easier to work with and economical but has lower strength.

-1:6 is a weak mix best for low-strength block work.
+Weak mix best for low-strength block work.
 It is very economical and not recommended for structural masonry.

 Formula for Cement and Sand Calculation in Brickwork